 Regardless of your documentation status, you may be entitled to public benefits.
-However, for those who are thinking about applying for a green card or citizenship, it is important to understand how accessing these benefits could potentially be considered in the citizenship process.
+However, for those who are thinking about applying for a green card or visa, it is important to understand how accessing these benefits could potentially be considered in that process.

 Please know that the United Ways of California Benefit Screener does not collect personal information.
 Using the Benefit Screener to see what benefits you qualify for is safe and anonymous.